bottlerocket-os/hotdog/README.md

     }
   }
   ```
-* Configure Docker to use the hook by writing the following contents into
+* Configure Docker to use the hooks by writing the following contents into
   `/etc/docker/daemon.json`:
   ```json
   {